Every Beat of My Heart (Rod Stewart song): Chart performance

 On the UK Singles Chart, "Every Beat of My Heart" debuted at number 17 for the week starting 6 July 1986.
 The following week, it jumped to number two, giving Stewart his 18th top-10 hit in the United Kingdom.
 The song spent nine weeks on the chart and was the UK's 57th-best-selling single of 1986 according to Music Week, receiving a silver certification from the British Phonographic Industry (BPI) for shipping over 250,000 copies.
 In Ireland, the song also peaked at number two—making it Stewart's 17th top-10 Irish single—and stayed in the top 30 for eight weeks.

-Elsewhere in Europe, the single peaked at number three in Belgium and entered the top 20 in Austria, Italy, the Netherlands, Switzerland, and West Germany, achieving a peak of number five on the European Hot 100 Singles chart.
+The single peaked at number three in Belgium and entered the top 20 in Austria, Italy, the Netherlands, Switzerland, and West Germany, achieving a peak of number five on the European Hot 100 Singles chart.
 On South Africa's Springbok Radio chart, the track peaked at number 20.
 In Australasia, "Every Beat of My Heart" reached number 26 in Australia and number 32 in New Zealand.
 The song did not become a hit in North America, peaking at number 83 on the US Billboard Hot 100 and number 95 on the Canadian RPM 100 Singles chart.